duckki/duckki.github.io/_posts/2026-08-18-proving-graphql-query-inclusion-in-lean.md

 The optimized
 [`includesBool`](https://github.com/duckki/GraphQL.lean/blob/e62c87f4164415a073192ded1a2a78677f7c4749/GraphQL/Theories/QueryInclusion.lean#L760-L775)
-checker takes a more local route.
+checker keeps case splits over conditions local and incremental.
 It does not normalize the operations or construct response shapes up front.
 Instead it:

 1. flattens selections into conditioned fields;
 2. groups that stream once by response name;